 The SSF identifies seven categories that can assist in creating sustainable subdivisions:

-For information about the SSF, contact the CASBE team at casbe@mav.asn.au.
+For general information about the SSF, contact the CASBE team at casbe@mav.asn.au.

 From October 2020, 31 councils across Victoria participated in a 24-month voluntary trial of the Sustainable Subdivisions Framework (SSF).